I’m taking my landlord to the LTB. How do I present my case?

 You and the landlord must send any documents or other evidence to the Board and to each other before the hearing.

 All Board hearings are recorded.
-The recording is not available to the public but you or your landlord can order a copy if you need it.
+The recording is not available to the public but you or your landlord can a copy if you need it.